hkarhu/remotug/README.md

 ###Schematics and wiring

-The HX711 will connect to the Arduino
+The HX711 will connect to the Arduino:

 GND - GND
 VCC - VCC
 DT - A1
 SCK - A0

-Sensor will connect to the HX711
+Sensor will connect to the HX711:

 RED - E+
 BLACK - E-